ibm-cloud-docs/citrix-netscaler-vpx/fp-guide.md

 [Enable Cache Redirection and Load Balancing capabilities](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-enable-cache-redirection-and-load-balancing-capabilities) | Identify your application's resources, such as origin pools and health check mechanisms.
 [Configure the DNS Virtual Server](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-configure-the-dns-virtual-server) | Add your DNS resolvers, define your DNS service group, then define your DNS virtual server.
 [Configure Cache Redirection for HTTP(S) traffic](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-configure-cache-redirection-for-http-traffic) | Configure the cache redirection for your forward proxy virtual server with HTTP or HTTPS traffic.
-[Configure Cache Redirection for SSL traffic (Optional)](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-configure-cache-redirection-for-ssl-traffic-optional-) | Configure the cache redirection for your forward proxy virtual server with SSL traffic instead of HTTP or HTTPS.
+[Configure Cache Redirection for SSL traffic](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-configure-cache-redirection-for-ssl-traffic-optional-) | Configure the cache redirection for your forward proxy virtual server with SSL traffic instead of HTTP or HTTPS.
 [Configure Source NAT for Outbound Traffic](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-configure-source-nat-for-outbound-traffic) | Utilize your {{site.data.keyword.vpx_full}} appliance to perform NAT on outbound traffic from your client machines.
-[Update the Proxy Settings on the Client Machine’s Internet Browser (Optional)](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-update-the-proxy-settings-on-the-client-machine-s-internet-browser-optional-) | Update your proxy settings using your client machine's internet browser, if you want.
+[Update the Proxy Settings on the Client Machine’s Internet Browser](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-update-the-proxy-settings-on-the-client-machine-s-internet-browser-optional-) | Update your proxy settings that use your client machine's internet browser, if you want.